www.rubabk4course.com/courses |

 Just to mention a few books which could be helpful:

 So this is the end of a very long post.
 I have tried my best to compile essential reading resources in one place.
 But as the MRCOG syllabus is so vast, still this is not a complete list.
-I advise you to keep adding to this list whenever you come across relevant material.
-For further advice about exam preparation, it might be helpful to go through: MRCOG Part Two: 3 Ws & General Advice
+I advise you to add to this list whenever you come across relevant material.
+For further advice about exam preparation, it might be helpful to go through MRCOG Part Two: 3 Ws & General Advice

 Thanks for sparing your valuable time to read this post.